-The “E” Myth Principle
+The “E” Myth Principle Applied to Vacation Rentals

 Working in the Business vs. Working on the Business

 Working in the business as a technician is characterized by constant work, struggle and little payoff.
 Technicians trade time for money, doing the “long work” and getting paid only if they work.
 Technicians typically carry out redundant yet essential tasks in every business.
 In the vacation rental business model, these are things like being responsible for guest communications, scheduling cleaners, cleaning properties and performing repairs and maintenance.
 In the burger business, working as line chefs and cashiers are other examples.